Product Name:

 Antibody Specificity: High-very high

-Antibody Cross Reactivity: No significant cross-reactive proteins detected in A431, HeLa, MCF7 and HepG2 cells, except for a very strong ~40 kDa cross-reactive protein in MCF7 and HepG2 cells.
+Antibody Cross Reactivity: No significant cross-reactive proteins detected in HeLa and MCF7 cells, except for a very strong ~40 KDa cross-reactive protein in both cells.